g8os/home/docs/resourcepool/setup/dev.md

   pip3 install g8core
   ```

-* Install zerotier Python client
+* Install ZeroTier Python client

 ```shell
 pip3 install zerotier
 ```

-* Get the AYS actor templates for setting up a Resourcepool
+* Get the AYS actor templates for setting up a resource pool

-  The AYS actor templates for setting up all the Resourcepool server components are available in the `templates` directory of the resourcepool server repository on GitHub.
+  The AYS actor templates for setting up all the resource pool server components are available in the `templates` directory of the resource pool server repository on GitHub.

   In order to clone this repository execute: